kuboto809/digitalgarden/src/site/notes/Notes/Programming/C++ Basics.md

 E.g. `scanf("%d", &count);`
 The "&" is called "address-of" operator.
 It gets the memory address of a variable.
 Scanf () needs to store the data read in a variable, so we need to tell it the address of the variable.
+Since `char a[N]="Hello"` is an array, which is treated as a pointer to the base address, we can write `scanf("%s", a);` to store the string we read inside a string variable (a char string).
+There is no need to put `&`.
+Scanf () doesn't store the white space characters in the string variable.
+It only reads characters other than white spaces and store them in the specified character array until it encounters a white-space character.
+### gets () function
+It reads the whole line of input.
+Syntax: `gets(a);`, where a is a char array.
+- Both, gets () and scanf () functions have no way to detect when the character array is full.
+Both of them never checks the maximum limit of inout characters.
+Henc ethey may cause undefined behaviour and probably lead to **buffer overflow** error which eventually causes the program to crash.
+For scanf (), by using `%ns`, where n indicates the number of characters allowed to store in the character array, we can prevent it.
+For gets (), it is unsafe.
+It is better to use the `fgets()`, where u can assign the maximum character it takes in.
+### getchar () function
+It reads in one character.
 ## Functions
 If we don't want duplicate codes, we can make a function so that whenever we want to do the same operation again and again, we don't have to copy and paste our codes.
 Note that if we do copy and paste our code, we might forget to change some details, which can lead to error.
 For example, we want to do an operation and output the result called result1, then the second operation and result2, that means we need to make 2 variables to store the results and then output them.
 But we may forget to create a new variable when we copy the lines.